 3. The Pre Appointment Prep

-After you get your lashes inserted, you’re not supposed to wash your face or expose your eyes to any water for 24 hours, otherwise, your lashes won’t dry properly.
-So show up to your appointment showered and make up free!
-Also, avoid curling your natural lashes before your appointment, the crease will make it harder for the lash artist to apply your falsies.
+After you get your lashes inserted, you’re not supposed to wash your face or expose your eyes to any water for 24 hours, or else your lashes won’t dry properly.
+So show up to your appointment showered and make-up free!
+Also, avoid curling your natural lashes before your appointment; the crease will make it harder for the lash artist to apply your falsies.
 It’s also wise to avoid waterproof mascara a week before your appointment, as it leaves a film on your natural lashes that’ll prevent the fake lashes from adhering properly.

 4. The Process

 Getting your lashes inserted takes around two hours, and you have to keep your eyes closed the entire time.
 For most people, it’s basically a socially acceptable nap time.
 If you don’t fancy a nap, it’s the perfect time to catch up on a Ted Talk or do some meditation.
 The process itself doesn’t hurt, but it is slightly uncomfortable at points.

 5. The Risk

 It’s unavoidable – with any sort of beauty-related treatment – there’s always a possibility that your skin will react badly to the products being used.
 With eyelash extensions, the risk is slightly higher as your eyes are extremely sensitive.
 So do your research on the salon and check reviews before booking your appointment.
 When it comes to the actual products the lash artist uses, often the ingredient that causes irritation is formaldehyde, which is featured in some lash glues.
 However, this isn’t used in most American glues, so ask where the glue is from when you’re booking your appointment.